Healthdirect Free Australian health advice you can count on.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-If you take too much Endone (known as an overdose), it’s important to get immediate medical attention because it can cause respiratory failure, cardiac arrest or death.
+If you take too much oxycodone (known as an overdose), it's important to get immediate medical attention.
+Overdose of opioid medicines can cause you to stop breathing.

 Access to overdose-reversing medication